 For older phones and newer budget phones, you might consider swapping out Facebook for Facebook Lite for instance.
 While you may sacrifice some visual features and other functionality, the core app will still be there … but now much faster.
 Other apps have similar Lite versions that you can check out too.

 Try A New Launcher

 Ultimately though, even though I LOVE my LG phones, the first thing I do is install Nova Launcher so that I can optimize almost all aspects of the interface and make it faster.
 Another great option is Action Launcher.
-Not only will these speed the phone up, it will make the experience of using your Android phone faster and more efficient too.
+Not only will this speed the phone up, but it will also make the experience of using your Android phone faster and more efficient too.